Watch Ivanka And Jared's Daughter Sing, Speak Mandarin Better Than President Trump -- Like She's Chinese

 Donald Trump is accustomed to being the center of attention — and “winning” — not being upstaged.
 However, an unlikely person among the ranks of the Trump family did exactly that.
-Arabella Rose Kushner, Ivanka Trump and Jared Kushner’s daughter, wowed the Chinese people and speaks their language better than the New York billionaire.
+Arabella Rose Kushner, Ivanka Trump and Jared Kushner’s daughter, wowed the Chinese people by speaking their language better than the New York billionaire.

 Donald Trump is known for annunciating “China” in a “kind of funny” way, as the Daily Wire wrote.
 The president is not fluent — far from it — in the country’s chief languages: Standard Mandarin and Mandarin Chinese.
 However, his granddaughter, Arabella Kushner, has mastered the language, and she put her multilingual skills on display Wednesday.